We’ve done two rounds of crowdfunding to support our projects.

 Read more about what led to the creation of Curbing Cars, our work and the social trends that prompted the project, in this cover story in the Columbia Journalism Review.

 Want to join our mailing list?
-Email us at email@example.com.
+Email us at firstname.lastname@example.org.
 We’ll keep you up to date on Curbing Cars articles and activities.
 Our newsletter will be available soon.

 Curbing Cars Founder and Editor Micheline Maynard is available to speak with your news organization or group, in person, Web chat, or Skype or Google Chat.
 Please email her at email@example.com for more information.